Introduction (and Author Notes)

 I squatted down on the verge and began to unzip the bag.

 'Need any help?' someone asked.
-Her accent gave her away instantly, it was definitely southern; west country I thought, a few more words and I'd be certain.
+Her accent gave her away instantly, she certainly wasn't local.
+It was a southern drawl; West Country I thought.
+A few more words and I'd be certain.

 I looked towards the voice.
 There was the boy in the school sweatshirt.
 He was auburn-haired and freckle faced and he was looking rather worried, not unlike Henry.
-There was the buggy, a muddy-wheeled three-wheel off-roader.
+There, too, was the buggy.
+It was a rather muddy three-wheeled off-roader.
 Two children sat side by side in the buggy.
-The younger was a toddler, eighteen months old I guessed; a girl with hair as bright a red as her mother's tied into two bunches.
-The older child was perhaps three, and completely unlike the other two, he had a mop of unruly jet-black hair and bright green eyes.
+The younger was a toddler, eighteen months old I guessed; a girl with hair as bright a red as her mother's and tied into two bunches.
+The older child was perhaps three, and completely unlike the other two.
+He had a mop of unruly jet-black hair and bright green eyes.

-Behind the buggy was a pair of pale, freckled and well-muscled legs.
-The woman's faded denim shorts were quite long, four or five inches above her knees and they did not seem so tight from the front, but as her white t-shirt was low cut my husband would probably find something else to attract his attention; two something elses.
+Behind the buggy was a pair of sturdy, freckled and well-muscled legs.
+The woman's faded denim shorts were quite long, three or four inches above her knees and they did not seem so tight from the front, but as her white t-shirt was low-cut, my husband would probably find something else to attract his attention.

 Oblivious to my uncharitable thoughts, the freckle faced and red-headed stranger looked at me, smiled, and then waved at my daughter who sat patiently in the car seat.
 The woman's children looked at me as though they'd never seen another human being before.